alpeshchovatiya88/Vendor_Performance_Analysis/README.md

 #### Key Findings Summary:

-198 brands have low sales but high profit margins — strong candidates for marketing or pricing adjustments to boost volume.
+● ​198 brands have low sales but high profit margins — strong candidates for marketing or pricing adjustments to boost volume.

-Top 10 vendors account for 65%+ of purchases, creating dependency risks and highlighting the need for diversification.
+● ​Top 10 vendors account for 65%+ of purchases, creating dependency risks and highlighting the need for diversification.

-Bulk purchasing reduces unit cost by about 72%, confirming that larger orders significantly improve cost efficiency.
+● ​Bulk purchasing reduces unit cost by about 72%, confirming that larger orders significantly improve cost efficiency.

-The company holds $2.71M worth of unsold inventory, representing major tied-up capital and storage expenses.
+● ​The company holds $2.71M worth of unsold inventory, representing major tied-up capital and storage expenses.

-Low-performing vendors have higher margins but poor sales volume, indicating pricing or channel distribution issues.
+● Low-performing vendors have higher margins but poor sales volume, indicating pricing or channel distribution issues.

-Statistical tests confirm significant differences in profit models between top vendors (high sales) and low vendors (high margin).
+● Statistical tests confirm significant differences in profit models between top vendors (high sales) and low vendors (high margin).